 For Annette Sym, author of the Symply Too Good cookbooks and founder of an online store of the same name, getting started with Facebook was made easier by getting in so early.

 “When I started, I had an account for myself, which is only for people I know, and if people try to add me on that one I just send them a message saying ‘I would love you to Like my Symply Too Good page’,” she says.

 Annette started her Facebook page more than five years ago, and her first Likes came by promoting it through the monthly newsletters she sends out and on her website.

 “I get more Likes on Facebook after a newsletter,” she explains.
 “That was the biggest way to get people to Like me.
-Also, when I go to an event where I am presenting, people will go to my page afterwards and Like me.
+Also, when I go to an event where I am presenting, people will go to my page afterward and Like me.

 “At the moment we probably average 10,000 hits on the website each week,” she says.
 “But going back years ago it might have only been 3,000 or so.
 But it was still enough that it generated some interest in Facebook as well.”

 One of the things that Annette has found success with is posting a thought of the day each day.
 She only posts them on weekdays, choosing to give followers and herself a bit of a break on weekends.